-Application Applied Explanation on application of the practice In accordance with paragraph 8.29A of Listing Requirements, a resolutions set out in the notice of the 61 st AGM were put to vote b poll and the voting was conducted through online remote voting via Remote Participation and Voting ("RPV") Facilities by Vote2U a https://web.vote2u.my. y a The results of the poll were duly validated by Messrs TJH Consultant Services Sdn.
-Bhd., the independent Scrutineer appointed by th Company.
-The results were announced to Bursa Malaysia on the sam day. e The RPV Facilities provided by Boardroom Corporate Services Sdn.
-Bho enabled stockholders to exercise their right as a member of th Company to participate by posing questions to the Board of Director and/or Management of the Company in advance or via real tim submission of typed texts and voting remotely. e s Stockholders who were unable to attend the virtual meeting ma appoint a proxy to attend and vote on behalf.
-This is provided for in th Company's Constitution.
-The Board, in its selection of service providers for the AGM, considere the credibility and track record of the providers, cyber security, and data protection and security, amongst others.
-Explanation for departure Large companies are red to complete the column ed to complete the columns below.
-Non-large companies are encourage low. d Measure
+Application : Applied Explanation on application of the practice In accordance with paragraph 8.29A of Listing Requirements, all resolutions set out in the notice of the 62nd AGM were put to vote by poll and the voting was conducted through online remote voting via a Remote Participation and Electronic Voting ("RPEV") Facilities by Boardroom Smart Investor Portal ("BSIP") at https://investor.boardroomlimited.com.
+The results of the poll were duly validated by Messrs TJH Consultancy Services Sdn.
+Bhd., the independent Scrutineer appointed by the Company.
+The results were announced to Bursa Malaysia on the same day.
+The RPEV Facilities provided by Boardroom Share Registrars Sdn.
+Bhd. enabled stockholders to exercise their right as a member of the Company to participate by posing questions to the Board of Directors and/or Management of the Company in advance or via real time submission of typed texts and voting remotely.
+Stockholders who were unable to attend the virtual meeting may appoint a proxy to attend and vote on behalf.
+This is provided for in the Company's Constitution.
+The Board, in its selection of service providers for the AGM, considered the credibility and track record of the providers, cyber security, and data protection and security, amongst others.
+Explanation for departure : Large companies are re to complete the columi quired to complete the columns below.
+Non-large companies are encouraged as below.